It turns out that a person’s fingerprints can be alike

 Engineer, They extracted representation vectors from footprints and he observed some surprising results, Different fingerprints of the same person are extremely similar,

-they discovered that the key was inside ridges (the most prominent area of the footprint), since orientation near the center of the footprints Much has been said about this similarity and this pattern has been repeated All pairs of fingers of the same person.
+they discovered that the key was inside ridges (the most prominent area of the footprint), since orientation near the center of the footprints Much has been explained about this similarity and this pattern is repeated All pairs of fingers of the same person.